MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 ## Hybrid app approach

-Developers often have to decide between building a web app or a native app.
+Developers must often decide between building a web app or a native app.
 The decision hinges on the trade-off between reach and power.
 Web apps allow for a broad reach.
-As a Web developer, you may reuse most, if not all of your code, across all different platforms.
-Native apps, however, use the capabilities of the entire native platform.
+As a Web developer, you may reuse most of your code across different platforms.
+To access the all capabilities of a native platform, use a native app.

 :::image type="complex" source="./media/WebView2/webnative.png" alt-text="Web native" lightbox="./media/WebView2/webnative.png":::
    Web native